s2-thalavai/data-structures-and-algorithms-practices/README.md

 ## Most common types of data structure

     1. Arrays

+        Ordered collections of elements, accessed by index.

     2. Linked lists

+        Collections of nodes, each containing data and a pointer to the next node.

     3. Stacks

+        Last-in, first-out (LIFO) data structures.

     4. Queues

+        First-in, first-out (FIFO) data structures.

     5. Hash tables

+        stores key-value pairs and uses a hash function to map keys to indices in an array

     6. Trees

+        Hierarchical data structures with nodes and edges.

     7. Heaps

+        tree-based data structure in which all the nodes of the tree are in a specific order

     8. Graphs

+        Networks of nodes and edges representing relationships.